kamiljk/kamiljk/README.md

 ## Hi 😎
 ---
 ### I'm Kamil (he/him).
 I'm restarting my career after full-time parenting for the last 5 years.
 I was diagnosed with ADHD in 2022.
-I recently obtained project management and data analytics certificates from Google, and I'm diving deeper into both areas!
+I'm interested in Salesforce, data analytics, and improving business processes.

 ---
 ### 💪🏼  I’m currently working on ...